corndeladmin/DevOps-Course-Python-Intro/Exercises/03_shopping_cart.md

 Write the python code required to perform all the calculations - you'll find it helpful to use variables to store your intermediate results.
 Then, use the `print()` function to display the output.

+It's okay if your code only works for this specific shopping cart.
+We will revisit this exercise after chapter 5 to handle a cart of any size and with any items!

 ## Hints
 - I'm getting this error: `TypeError: cannot concatenate 'str' and 'int' objects`